blessedjasonmwanza/abbank-branches/ReadMe.md

 //Linux
 /root/opt/lampp/htdocs

-Alteratively, you can visit https://alomosystem.com/abbank-branches/
+Alternatively, you can visit https://alomosystem.com/abbank-branches/

 NOTE: if you have not installed Xampp on your machine, please do so.